 One of the first things you should do before you head off to the next project is to hold a retrospective or post-mortem.
 This meeting should focus on two areas.

-- Was it fun to work on, or did tight deadlines and a small budget make it more stressful?
+- Did the project go smoothly, or did tight deadlines and a small budget make it more stressful?

 - Was the team the right one, or were there other roles that would have been nice to have?